tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

-The only cTLS records that are sent in plaintext are handshake records (ClientHello and ServerHello/HRR) and alerts. cTLS alerts are the same as TLS/DTLS alerts and use the same content types.
+The only cTLS records that are sent in plaintext are handshake records (ClientHello and ServerHello/HRR) and alerts. cTLS alerts are the same as TLS alerts and use the same content types.
 For handshake records, we set the `content_type` field to a fixed cTLS-specific value to distinguish cTLS plaintext records from encrypted records, TLS/DTLS records, and other protocols using the same 5-tuple.